praveentcom/prepity/README.md

 pnpm dev
 ```

+Running `pnpm prisma:push` will create the necessary tables in your database.
+It's not required to run this command again after the first deployment unless you want to make any changes to the schema.

 ## How to deploy?

 To deploy the application to a server, follow the pre-requisites as mentioned in the previous section.
 Once you're ready, you can follow the steps below to deploy the application.